 Maryland regulations allow for up to 60 mobile sports betting permits, so bettors will soon have no shortage of options.

-Here are some of the sports betting apps we expect to see in Maryland:
+Here are some of the sportsbook apps we expect to see in Maryland:

 Best Maryland Sports Betting Bonuses & Promos

 Most betting apps and online sportsbooks offer a variety of promotions and bonuses in order to stand out in an increasingly competitive market.
 These offers change on a frequent basis and can add significant amounts to your bankroll.

 Many promos come in the form of boosted odds – meaning a bigger potential payout for the same risk – or risk-free bet credits.
 Some sportsbooks also offer skills-based contests, and most top-rated books offer lucrative welcome bonuses.
 Taking advantage of these is a great reason to register with an online sportsbook even if you plan to do most of your betting in-person at a casino.

 Check this page for the latest Maryland sportsbook promotions and sign-up bonuses as sports betting goes live in the state.